Diarrhea: Major Causes and How to Get Rid of It

 Activated charcoal is one of the oldest detoxifying remedies.
 It is an absorbent agent that binds to and eliminates toxins in the body.
 It has an amazing capacity to absorb enormous amounts of water, pathogenic microbes and endotoxins in the gut.

-For acute diarrhea, take 2-6+ caps of Activated Coconut Charcoal with meals.
+For acute diarrhea, take 2-6+ caps of Activated Charcoal with meals.
 Start with one capsule for every 50 pounds of body weight.
 Then, continue to increase the dosage until you find a dosage that stops the diarrhea.
 For many people, I just have them mega dose with 6-8 caps every 2 hours until the diarrhea stops…which is usually within 4 hours at that dosage.

 Use GI Clear